aaronc/fschema/README.md

 `nil` instead of an *error* value.
 To return an *error* when `nil` is passed in, use the `not-nill` constraint.
 This is to facilitate the functional composability of constraints.
+Other validators can be creating by composing constraints using the `schema-fn`, `each` and `where` functions.

 ### Mutators